Career & Experience

 Working on-campus Working off-campus

 Staying in Canada after graduation Paying taxes in Canada Social Insurance Number (SIN)

-If you are a graduate student, book an appointment with the Career Educator
+If you are a graduate student, book an appointment with the Career Development Specialist.

 Make sure your resume is competitive and up to date.
-Join our career educator for some tips to build or update your resume.
+Join our career development specialist for some tips to build or update your resume.

 Practice answering interview questions with a friend, colleague or UBC staff member.